-In addition to plants, Eastern Grey Squirrel, a non-native invasive was recorded during the site survey to the north-west of the site at the woodland north of Mere Road.
-Also a local resident provided an anecdotal record of a Terrapin in the pond south of Chapel Lane (see pond 9.5, Figure 1).
+The Eastern Grey Squirrel, a non-native invasive, is abundant across the site.
+A local resident provided an anecdotal record of a Terrapin in the pond south of Chapel Lane (see pond 9.5, Figure 1).
 Oak Processionary Moth have been recorded on site.